lucidlive/monorepo/README.md

 ```

 For this app to be able to access another repository, you must add the other repository as a dependency.
 For example,
-let's say you had an app with the name "@onyx/core" which held all the core business logic to be shared across your company,
+let's say you had an app with the name "@onyx/core" (and located in the packages/core folder) which held all the core
-you could add the dependency like so:
+business logic to be shared across your company, you could add the dependency like so:
 ```
 {
   ...